#MeToo movement to protest Southern Baptist Convention in Dallas

 Southern Baptist women are planning a protest outside the meeting that will take place at the Kay Bailey Hutchinson Center tomorrow and Wednesday.

-A new president is expected to be elected during this meeting.
-Paige Patterson was fired from the position in May after his mishandling of sexual abuse allegations.
+Not expected to attend is Dr. Paige Patterson, who was fired from Fort Worth's Southwest Baptist Seminary in May after his 2003 mishandling of sexual abuse allegations in North Carolina.

 15,000 people are expected to attend.